Texas-A-M-University-San-Antonio/lab8-template/README.md

 - **Comment summarizing the program** (5 points)
 - **Importing and declaring the Scanner class** (2 points)
+- **Appropriate variable declarations** (15 points total)
-- **Requests for the user's input** (9 points total)
+- **The first request for the user's input** (3 points)
-- **Properly comparing and printing the three Strings in alphabetical order** (14 points for each of the six possible initial orderings provided by the user = 84 points total)
+- **Properly implementing the while loop** (45 points)
+- **The final calculation of the geometric mean** (20 points)
+- **The output of the program with the geometric mean formatted to two decimal places** (10 points)

 **Total: 100 points**

 ---

-💡 **Fun Tip:** Consider taking a screenshot of your terminal output after running your program with different city combinations!
-This helps you verify that all six possible orderings work correctly.
+💡 **Fun Tip:** Test your program with different sets of processor speeds to verify your geometric mean calculation is correct.
+You can use an online calculator to check your results!
+Don't forget to take a screenshot of terminal output and add to your directory on the left <-

 ---